Azathotep/Aftermath/README.md

 [Aftermath v0.0.1](https://github.com/Azathotep/Aftermath/blob/gh-pages/installers/Aftermath_v0_0_1.msi)
 (See notes below on installing)

+-The installer installs the game into the chosen folder (default under program files).
+It does not create a start menu item or desktop item.
+You have to go into the game folder manually and run aftermath.exe.
-The installer does not currently check for or install DirectX and the .Net Framework 4 redistributable.
-You will have to manually make DirectX and .Net Framework 4 are installed/ up to date.
-If they aren't the game fail to start.
+-The installer does not check whether for DirectX and .Net Framework 4.
+You will have to manually make sure DirectX and .Net Framework 4 are installed / up to date.
+If they are not the game will fail to start.